cronvel/async-kit/README.md

 ```

 In the last snippet, we have isolated jobs that can timeout due to things that are out of our control.
-If one query failed, we don't have do restart from scratch, re-doing queries that have already succeeded.
+If one query failed, we don't have to restart from scratch, re-doing queries that have already succeeded.
 Finally, moving `updateOurLocalDatabaseAccordingly()` into the *finallyCallback* of `.exec()` allows
 us to use the parallel mode, so the whole process perform faster.
-If we have chosen to put this function
+If we had chosen to put this function
 into a job, we would have been constrained to use an `async.series()` factory.
 More important: we are sure that the code that update our database will run once.